Bonnie is an associate in the Government Contracts and Intellectual Property/Information Technology practice groups resident in the Boston Office.

 In addition to her government contracts work, Bonnie counsels clients on trademark selection and trade dress clearance and participates in trademark prosecution proceedings before the U.S. Patent and Trademark Office.
 She is experienced in representing clients in trademark and patent infringement and false advertising litigation in federal district courts and the U.S. Courts of Appeals.

-Ms. Vanzler is an active member of the Boston Chapter of the National Contract Management Association (NCMA) and currently serves on the Executive Committee as the Co-Vice President of Education.
-She has presented on bid protest and other government contracting topics at Chapter events and authors the “Legal Corner” of the Chapter’s quarterly newsletter.
-In 2012, Bonnie is recognized as “Member of the Year” of the Boston Chapter of NCMA in recognition of her role as Co-Chair of the Chapter’s annual March Workshop.
+Bonnie is an active member of the Boston Chapter of the National Contract Management Association (NCMA) and currently serves on the Executive Committee as the Co-Vice President of Membership.
+She has presented on bid protests, the Freedom of Information Act, and other government contracting topics at Chapter events and has moderated the Executive Panel at the Chapter’s annual Women’s Leadership Forum in 2015 and 2016.
+Bonnie was named “Member of the Year” in 2012 and as “Member of the Quarter” in 2013 and 2016 in recognition of her leadership within the Boston Chapter.

 Bonnie graduated summa cum laude from Colgate University, where she was a member of Phi Beta Kappa.
 She received her law degree from The George Washington University Law School, where she was the Executive Articles Editor on the American Intellectual Property Law Association (AIPLA) Quarterly Journal and President of The George Washington University Law School Environmental Law Association.
 During law school, Bonnie was also a finalist and awarded Best Brief in the Van Vleck Constitutional Law Moot Court Competition presided over by Judge Stephen R. Reinhardt (U.S. Court of Appeals for the Ninth Circuit), Judge Janice Rogers Brown (U.S. Court of Appeals for the D.C.
 Circuit), and Judge Randall R. Rader (U.S. Court of Appeals for the Federal Circuit).